 A new place to meet and eat in the UU.

-As a part of Campus Dining’s summer renovations, the Ciao! restaurant name will go away, but the delicious pizza the campus loves will remain.
-The new venue will feature beer and wine for those over 21 and an enhanced menu, making it a comfortable, social gathering place that embodies the Mustang spirit.
-This new venue will also be accessible to Mustang Lanes, making it a great place to meet friends for food and fun.
+Ciao! restaurant got a new name and a new look — but the delicious pizza the campus loves has remained the same.
+The new venue, Mustang Station, features beer and wine for those 21 and over and an enhanced menu, providing a comfortable, social gathering place that embodies the Mustang spirit.
+This new venue is accessible from Mustang Lanes, making it a great place to meet friends for food and fun.

 Food trucks.
 We’re on a roll.

-To provide more dining options, Campus Dining is adding two food trucks to service different areas of campus throughout the day.
-One of the trucks will be for serving meals on the go, and another will be a Starbucks© branded truck, focused on refueling students with quick drinks and snacks.
-These trucks will operate much like Curbside Grill, Cal Poly’s original food truck, and will be trackable via a Twitter hashtag.
+To provide more dining options, Campus Dining added two food trucks to service different areas of campus throughout the day.
+One of the trucks, Central Coaster, features gourmet hot dogs such as the Vietnamese-inspired Banh Mi Dog or the New York-inspired Reuben Dog.
+The second new truck is a Starbucks© mobile location that will refuel students with quick drinks and snacks.
+These two new mobile venues along with Curbside Grill, Cal Poly’s original food truck, are trackable via their Twitter hashtags — #centralcoaster, #starbucks and #cpcurbsidegrill.

 Campus Market.
 Always convenient, now even more so.

-Campus Market is getting a layout redesign, making it easier to get in and out on the go.
-Beyond the redesign, this busy campus hub will provide an enhanced product mix including fresh, whole foods and Cal Poly products.
-These fresh offerings will be available front and center in the store for added convenience.
+Campus Dining redesigned the layout of Campus Market, making it easier to get in and out on the go.
+Beyond the redesign, this busy campus hub also introduced an expanded product mix including fresh, whole foods and Cal Poly products.
+These fresh and flavorful offerings are now available front and center in the store for added convenience.